 What is Silk Reeling?

-Silk reeling (Chan Si Gong in Chinese) is a series of exercises used to cultivate “Chan Si Jin” or Silk Reeling Energy which is present in all the movements of tai chi when a form is practiced correctly.
-The majority of the exercises are found within the various tai chi forms.
-In silk reeling however, you typically stand in one place and produce the same movement for several repetitions.
+Silk reeling (Chan Si Gong in Chinese) is a series of exercises used to cultivate “Chan Si Jin” or Silk Reeling Energy which is present the spiraling movement is tai chi when it is practiced correctly.
+The majority of the silk reeling exercises are found within the various tai chi forms.
+In silk reeling however, you typically stand in one place and practice the move in isolation for several repetitions.

 What’s in a Name?